alexjamesmalcolm/columbus-2018-spring/deploying-to-heroku-with-travis.md

 ```

 ## Push!
-Travis is trigged by pushing to GitHub so if you yet done so it's time to push!
+Travis is trigged by pushing to GitHub so if you haven't yet done so it's time to push!

 [Heroku]: https://dashboard.heroku.com
 [Travis]: https://travis-ci.org